Mezereon: Potential Nootropic Benefits, Dosage, Side Effects, Interactions and Other Important Information About This Supplement

 Sources of Mezereon

 Mezereon is primarily sourced from the bark, roots, and berries of the Daphne mezereum plant.
 The plant grows in temperate regions and is particularly common in woodlands and forests of Europe and parts of Asia.
-While historically used for its medicinal properties, Mezereon is rarely consumed in modern herbal supplements due to its toxic components.
+While historically used for its medicinal properties, Mezereon is rarely consumed in modern herbal supplements due to its components.
 In traditional medicine, however, Mezereon was used for a range of ailments, from treating rheumatic pains to acting as an irritant for skin diseases.
 Today, Mezereon is typically encountered in homeopathic preparations, often in highly diluted forms.

 Active Compounds in Mezereon